OkongzINC/OkongzINC/README.md

 - 👋 Hi, I’m @OkongzINC
-- 👀 I’m interested in coding game
+- 👀 I’m interested in the field of creating online business websites
-- 🌱 I’m currently learning membuat game
+- 🌱 I’m currently learning studying while lying down
-- 💞️ I’m looking to collaborate on dunia online
+- 💞️ I’m looking to collaborate on collaborate in an increasingly sophisticated technological world
-- 📫 How to reach me cari saya di warkop
+- 📫 How to reach me look for me at warkop
 - 😄 Pronouns: Okongz
-- ⚡ Fun fact: sambil ngopi
+- ⚡ Fun fact: My way in games

 <!---
 OkongzINC/OkongzINC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.